Moniaar/Official-Portfolio/README.md

 # Official Portfolio

-This is a minimalistic portfolio to showcase my projects, built using **HTML**, **CSS**, and **vanilla JavaScript**.
+This is a minimalistic portfolio to showcase my projects, built using **HTML**, **CSS**, and **Tailwind**.
 The portfolio is designed to be clean, responsive, and easy to customize, allowing visitors to learn more about my work and skills.

 ## Table of Contents